zshearin/poker/README.md

 # poker-go
 This creates a poker game and evaluates what each hand is

-TODO: add comparison of hands to see which one is better
+TODO/IN PROGRESS: add comparison of hands to see which one is better